 Lead Opinion

-Upon approaching appellant's vehicle, Trooper March activated an audio tape recorder he had concealed in his pocket.
+Upon approaching appellant’s vehicle, Trooper March activated an audio tape recorder he had concealed in his pocket.
 He noticed that the interior of the vehicle was filled with smoke and that appellant was smoking a cigarette.
 He also noticed that appellant was chewing gum and that her eyes were bloodshot.
 Trooper March did not detect the odor of alcohol about appellant at that time.
-He did observe, however, what he described as an unusually slow and deliberate speech pattern on the part of appellant as though she had to consciously think about the questions asked and how she would respond.
+He did observe, however, what he described as an unusually slow and deliberate speech pattern on the part of appellant, as though she had to consciously think about the questions asked and how she would respond.

-Appellant explained to the trooper that she had attended a graduation party earlier in the evening and that she was attempting to find her boyfriend's house in Dorset, Ohio.
-She had become lost as she was not familiar with that portion of Ashtabula County.
+Appellant explained to the trooper that she had attended a graduation party earlier in the evening and that she was attempting to find her boyfriend’s house in Dorset, Ohio.
+She had become lost, as she was not familiar with that portion of Ashtabula County.
 Trooper March informed appellant that she was proceeding in the opposite direction from Dorset.

 Based upon his observations up to that point, Trooper March asked appellant to step out of the car, put out her cigarette, and spit out her gum.
-Appellant complied and, at that time, the trooper noticed an odor of alcohol about appellant.
-Upon further questioning, appellant informed Trooper March that earlier she had consumed "a couple" of drinks.
+Appellant complied and, at that time, the trooper noticed an odor of alcohol about her.
+Upon further questioning, appellant informed Trooper March that earlier she had consumed “a couple” of drinks.

-Prior to trial, appellant filed a motion to suppress all evidence seized in the course of her detention.
+Prior to trial, appellant filed a motion to suppress all evidence seized during her detention.
 This motion was overruled by the trial court on June 4, 1997.
-Appellant also filed a motion in limine to prohibit the state from introducing into evidence the results of appellant's breath test as well as the results of the HGN test.
-On the morning of the trial, the trial court granted appellant's motion as to the results of appellant's breath test but ruled that evidence of the HGN test would be admissible.
+Appellant also filed a motion in limine to prohibit the state from introducing into evidence the results of appellant’s breath test as well as the results of the HGN test.
+On the morning of the trial, the trial court granted appellant’s motion as to the results of appellant’s breath test but ruled that evidence of the HGN test would be admissible.

 A jury trial commenced on July 29, 1997.
 On July 31, 1997, the jury found appellant guilty on both charges.
-Appellant was sentenced accordingly on August 1, 1997.
+Appellant was sentenced accordingly on August 1,1997.
 She timely filed a notice of appeal and has set forth the following assignments of error:

 “1.
 The trial court erred when it denied Defendant’s motion to suppress all information obtained by the police after the scope of the traffic stop was expanded without cause.